-Bridgeport School integrates an academic curriculum with hands-on life skills training and vocational services for students with mild cognitive delays and challenges in the areas of social communication and/or language development.
+Bridgeport School provides basic skills education, community based instruction and vocational training, for students ages 5 to 22 with mild to moderate cognitive delays and challenges with social communication and or language development.

 Sunrise School is dedicated to promoting communicative, behavioral, social, academic, motor, adaptive and independent living skills.
 These comprehensive programs enable each student to maximize their potential.

 Village Glen School is a college preparatory program that serves students K-12 with high-functioning autism and challenges in the areas of socialization, language development and peer relations.
 The Pace Program offers honors and AP classes for gifted students.
 The Beacon Program provides additional positive behavior support for students with behavioral challenges.

 Young Learners Preschool uses an evidence-based and interdisciplinary approach to intensive early intervention for children ages 2.9 to 5 with autism spectrum disorder.

 At Advance LA we offer the answer to one of the most frequently asked questions by parents of teens and young adults with special needs, “What happens next?”
 We provide that much needed support that facilitates a greater level of independence for each of our clients based on their individual needs.

 The Help Group Center for Autism Spectrum Disorders is a highly specialized outpatient clinic providing Developmental Evaluations for children under the age of six, and Diagnostic Assessment and Consultation for children and adolescents.